Maj.-Gen. Sir Harold Augustus Wernher, 3rd Bt.1

 Nadine Sylvia Ada McDougall

-Nadine Sylvia Ada McDougall was born on 5 June 1908 at Lynsted, Kent, England.1 She is the daughter of Lt.-Col. Herbert McDougall.
-She married Andrei Aleksandrovich Romanov, Prince of Russia, son of Aleksandr Mikhailovich Romanov, Grand Duke of Russia and Kseniya Aleksandrovna Romanov, Grand Duchess of Russia, on 21 September 1942.1
+Nadine Sylvia Ada McDougall was born on 5 June 1908 at Lynsted, Kent, EnglandG.1 She was the daughter of Lt.-Col. Herbert McDougall.
+She married Andrei Aleksandrovich Romanov, Prince of Russia, son of Aleksandr Mikhailovich Romanov, Grand Duke of Russia and Xenia Aleksandrovna Romanov, Grand Duchess of Russia, on 21 September 1942.1 She died on 6 June 2000 at age 92 at Provender, Faversham, Kent, England.2

 From 21 September 1942, her married name became Romanoff.
-As a result of her marriage, Nadine Sylvia Ada McDougall was styled as HSH Princess Nadine Romanovskya on 7 May 1951.1
+After her marriage, Nadine Sylvia Ada McDougall was styled as HSH Princess Nadine Romanovskya on 7 May 1951.1

 Child of Nadine Sylvia Ada McDougall and Andrei Aleksandrovich Romanov, Prince of Russia